activitystream/slate/source/includes/_old/_advanced.md

 Property | Type | Description
 -------- | ---- | -----------
 token | String | If an external system specifies the token then this property is used.
-If no external token is supplied then a default token is returned. defaults_values | Map | This can be any* JSON structure which is a valid part of the messages that will use the tracker token returned.</br> *Defaults can not contain event specific information like occurred_at, origin or type.
+If no external token is supplied then a default token is returned. defaults_values | Map | This can be any* JSON structure which is a valid part of the messages that will use the tracker token returned.</br> *Defaults can not contain event specific information like occurred_at, source or action.
 The defaults map can include a variables section and the values provided there can be added to subsequent messages with references to the variable name. variables | Map | Values are added to subsequent messages when it a) reference the token and b) contains the variable name enclosed in %%. (%variable_name%) valid_until | ISO Date | ISO datetime value with both milliseconds and time zone representing the exact time that the tracker token expires.